Vamshi-27/Mini_Pro1/README.md

 ## Model Used

-This project uses the **Salesforce/blip-image-captioning-large** model from Hugging Face, which is a state-of-the-art vision-language model for image captioning.
+This project uses the **BLIP** model, which is an advanced AI model that generates accurate and detailed captions for images.